-The recent trend for $4 a day budget meal planning was popularized by Leanne Brown in her free online book Good and Cheap (PDF), developed primarily for those using SNAP (food stamp) benefits.
-Earlier this year, I decided to try the $4 a day food budget on a trial basis.
+The recent trend for $4 a day budget meal planning was popularized by Leanne Brown in her free online book “Good and Cheap,” developed primarily for those using SNAP (food stamp) benefits.
+When I heard about the project, I decided to try the $4-a-day food budget on a trial basis.

 Spending only $4 a day was a big change from my previous budget, averaging nearly $12 per day.
 After the first couple grocery shopping trips, I found there seemed to be several strategies or rules to adopt to achieve this goal:

 Eliminate bottled water